Chaturmukha Basadi, Karkala: History

-About Temple
+About temple

-It has four symmetrical faces and is thus called chaturmukha (four faces) basadi (a term used to refer to Jain temples in South India).
-The temple has images of Tirthankara Aranath, Mallinath and Munisuvratnath.
-This basadi, completely made of carved granite rocks, is known as Tribhuvana Tilaka Jina Chaityalaya or Ratnatraya dhama from inscriptions.
+It has four symmetrical faces and is thus called chaturmukha (four faces) basadi.
+The four-sided arrangement is not merely a modern explanation of the temple's name; the contemporary inscription itself describes the monument as having four symmetrical faces (chaturmukha).
+The temple has images of Tirthankara Aranatha, Mallinatha and Munisuvrata.
+This basadi, completely made of carved granite rocks, is known as Tribhuvana Tilaka Jina Chaityalaya or Ratnatraya Dhama from inscriptions.